igvteam/igv-mcp/README.md

 }
 ```
 Replace `<path to>` with the actual path to the `mcp.js` file in your installation.
 For development, you can use `src/mcp.js`
-but node_modules must be installed.
+but dependencies must be installed.
 For production use `dist/mcp.js` which contains all dependencies bundled.

 ### Running the Server